IkeSalmonson/poc_django_plataform/README.md

 # Django CRUD and restricted access by user role
     This repository contains dockerized DJANGO project for a plataform where users with different roles have access to differente resources. <br>
+    Admin users register all other roles.
+    Service provider managers register service providers.
+    Serivce providers login and have access to their own profile page.

 ## Comands to start up the project